How to pass the theory test

 The atmosphere in the test centre is quite formal, similar to school exams.
 You will need to remain calm to pass the theory test.

-- You will be asked to empty your pockets of any items – such as a mobile phones or notebook – and these will be stored in a locker until after the test.
+- You will be asked to empty your pockets of any items – such as a mobile phone or notebook – this is locked away until after the test.

 - In the test room – you must not talk or distract any of the other candidates.